ufal/ParlaStats/documentation/ProgDoc.md

                 - $4.$ Find all instances of the `persName` tag and extract `surname`, `forename` and `addname` tag text values.
                 - $5.$ Find all instances of the `affiliation` tag and extract the relevant information from them.
             - The processed persons are then stored in the `person_dict`.
-            - Uses the `xml.dom.minidom` parser to parse the xml source file and represent it as a Tree.
+            - Uses the `xml.dom.minidom` parser to parse the XML source file and represent it as a Tree.
             - *returns:*
                 - `person_dict` dictionary.
 ### 1.3 Speech Parser (speechParser.py)